 Electric charges can do some of the biggest damage to your budget possible if you don’t watch them.
 Before you know it, you can be paying $500, $700 or even more per month!
 I don’t know about you, but I don’t have that kind of money to just toss around.
-When my bill started to creep up beyond where I wanted it to be, I took action.
-The tips below are how we lowered our bill.
+When my California electricity bill started to creep up beyond where I wanted it to be, I took action.
+The tips below are how to lower your California electric bill.
 Put them into play in your home and they should do quite well for your family too!

 Next, take a walk through your home along the outside walls.
 Take note of any place that you can feel cold air coming in…even tiny drafts.
 Make sure you pay special attention to doors and windows, but also be on the lookout for places you wouldn’t expect.
 In my home?
 Oddly enough, my kitchen cabinets leak cold from the ground below it into the kitchen and I have 2 random closets that apparently are not sealed well that leak.
 The dryer vent or oven hoods can also be places that will let in cold air if they were not installed correctly.
 Once you have those places identified, it’s time to plug those leaks.

 For doors that you don’t use often (like my closets), go ahead and seal them off for the winter.
 Use thick plastic sheeting, garbage bags, blankets or whatever you have.
 Next, you’ll want to tackle the smaller leaks.
 Things like the dryer vent can be fixed pretty easily.
-Fixing this leaks means that less of your heat is running away.
-If the heat is staying in your home, your bills will be lower.
+Fixing these leaks means that less of your heat is running away.
+If the heat is staying in your home, it will lower your California electric bill.

-- You might qualify for a income based discount through your power company.
-So Cal Edison will offer a percentage off of you electric bill if you qualify.
+- You might qualify for an income-based discount through your power company.
+So Cal Edison will offer a percentage off to lower your California electricity bill if you qualify.

-For us, these were to two biggest factors in dropping my bill, but there are other things you can do if you want to drop it even more!
+For us, these were the two biggest factors that helped to lower my California electric bill.
+However, there are other things you can do if you want to lower your California electricity bill even more!
 Things like: